-Bedo Ki Gen has been established to pick up where foreign aid left off – providing hope in practical ways to people who were abducted and traumatised by the LRA.
+Bedo Ki Gen is a charity organisation that has been established to pick up where foreign aid left off – providing hope in practical ways to people who were abducted and traumatised by war.

 About 20,000 former child soldiers passed through the rehabilitation centre set up by World Vision and other providers.
 They were supported to